 Imaging studies are the most likely test to confirm abusive head trauma.
 The clinician should initially obtain a skeletal survey and head CT scan.

 The head CT is the most helpful test in the diagnosis of intracranial injury from abusive head trauma.
 While definitive, if positive, a CT may not detect edema, fractures, or shear injury.
+Often a head CT should be followed by an MRI.

 An MRI can help distinguish a chronic subdural from subarachnoid collections, detect subacute and chronic subdural blood, and define the extent of a parenchymal injury.
 The use of diffusion MRI may further assist in obtaining an accurate diagnosis.